glnewton/Green-Things-vs-Dead-Things/README.md

 ## Build Status

-Project is a static HTML/CSS/JS web site that is deployed directly from the GitHub respository.
+Project is a static HTML/CSS/JS web site that is deployed directly from the GitHub respository via GitHub Pages.

 ## Code Style